Kenny-Peng/Kenny-Peng.github.io/about.md

 When I'm free, I love doing some amateur astronomy with my telescope, and I'm an avid video game enthusiast as well.

-I'm not currently actively looking for a new role, but I'm open to offers especially in the Aerospace and space exploration.
+I'm not currently actively looking for a new role, but I'm open to offers especially in the Aerospace and space exploration fields.

 ### More Information